mikeizbicki/cmc-csci040/topic_11_Python_RAG/README.md

     System:
     ```
     You are a news analyst.
+    ```

+    User:
+    ```
     You will be given several articles and a question.
     Answer the question based on the articles.

     ARTICLE0: ...
     ARTICLE1: ...
     ARTICLE2: ...
     ARTICLE3: ...
-    ```

-    User:
-    ```
+    QUESTION:
     Who are the presidential nominees?
     ```